My Teeth Don’t Hurt - How Do I Know I Have a Cavity?

 What are the stages of the cavity and how does it reach the final layer?

 A cavity starts from the first layer of the tooth in the form of a tiny spot.
 These spots are difficult to detect by naked eyes.
 Only a trained dentist or dental hygienist can detect it by a combination of visual exam along with x-rays.
 If the cavity in its initial stage is not detected and treated in a timely manner, it leads to a bigger problem.
 The cavity will grow and progressed to the second layer.
 At this stage, sometimes the patient can spot the cavity by himself but it does not hurt.
 So many people do not pay attention to it unless it hurts.
-Just like the initial stage if the cavity is not treated on this stage, it reaches the final layer (pulp/nerve) and it is when the pain game starts.
+Just like the initial stage if the cavity is not treated on this stage, it reaches the final layer (pulp/nerve) and it is when the pain game starts and you may experience sensitive teeth.

 When does it hurt?